MarimerLLC/cslacontrib/README.md

 Maintenance release:
 1. Promote .NET 4.6 projects to .NET 4.6.1
-2. Fetch Wisej dependency from NuGet
+2. Fetch Wisej dependency from [NuGet](https://www.nuget.org/packages/Wisej/) (no need to intall Wisej)

 All samples were updated to CSLA .Net 4.7.100 and CslaContrib 4.6.606